DrPulkitVerma/ChatGPT/README.md

-# OperatingModel
+# ChatGPT
-What is operating model?
+What can we do here?